 These are all excellent reasons to buy a Japanese rice cooker, especially if you've always struggled to make rice without one.
 But do you really need one?

-The problem is that none of these methods are foolproof, and a Japanese rice cooker is.
+On the other hand, none of these methods are foolproof, and a Japanese rice cooker is.
 If you only make rice a few times a year, it can feel like you're starting over every time.
 In this case, an inexpensive traditional rice cooker might be just what you need.

-If you eat a lot of rice--at least once a week--then you may prefer a higher end rice cooker with fuzzy logic and maybe even induction heating--which uses less energy--so your rice is not only easy to make, but comes out absolutely flawless every time.
+If you eat a lot of rice--at least once a week--then you may prefer a higher end rice cooker with fuzzy logic and maybe even induction heating--which uses less energy--so your rice is not only easy to make, but comes out flawless every time.

 People in cultures that eat a lot of rice like the Japanese, Chinese, and Koreans think nothing about investing in a high-end rice cooker.